 Environmental Impact Significance before Mitigation Mitigation Measures Significance after Mitigation Noise Impact NOISE-1: Long-Term Operational-Related Non - Transportation Noise and Vibration Impacts.
-Operation-related non-transportation noise sources involve activities such as water filtration pumps, generators, off-road mobile sources such as forklifts, etc. This equipment would not expose sensitive receptors to noise levels in excess of the applicable noise standards and/or result in a substantial increase in ambient noise levels.
+Operation- related non-transportation noise sources involve activities such as water filtration pumps, generators, off-road mobile sources such as forklifts, etc. This equipment would not expose sensitive receptors to noise levels in excess of the applicable noise standards and/or result in a substantial increase in ambient noise levels.
 Less than Significant No mitigation measures required.
-N/A Construction activities associated with the Additional Activity Allowance that could occur during long-term operation and maintenance could result in noise levels that exceed applicable standards.
-Potentially Significant Mitigation Measure NOISE-2: Potential Impacts to Noise Levels and Noise Standards (Groundwater FEIR Measure with Revisions).
-Construction equipment shall be properly maintained per manufacturer specifications and fitted with the best available noise-suppression devices (e.g., mufflers, silencers, wraps).
+N/A Construction activities associated with the Additional Activity Allowance that could occur during long-term operation and maintenance could result in noise levels that exceed Potentially Significant Mitigation Measure NOISE-2: Potential Impacts to Noise Levels and Noise Standards (Groundwater FEIR Measure with Revisions).
+Significant and Unavoidable applicable standards. manufacturer specifications and fitted with the best available noise- suppression devices (e.g., mufflers, silencers, wraps).
 All impact tools shall be shrouded or shielded, and all intake and exhaust ports on power equipment shall be muffled or shielded.
 Construction equipment shall not idle for extended periods of time (more than 15 minutes) when not being utilized during construction activities.
 A notable exception is when a support vehicle is needed to remain running for health and safety reasons (i.e., air conditioning), consistent with health and safety procedures.
 Construction activities shall include, but not limited to, the use of berms, stockpiles, dumpsters, and/or bins to shield the nearest noise-sensitive receptor adjacent to construction activities to within acceptable non-transportation noise level standards.
-When construction activities are conducted within the distances outlined earlier (i.e., 1,850 feet and 5,830 feet from California receptors and 330 feet and 735 feet from Arizona receptors for daytime and nighttime noise, respectively) relative to noise-sensitive uses in the project area, noise measurements shall be under the supervision of a qualified acoustical consultant at the nearest noise-sensitive land use relative to the construction activities with a sound level meter that meets the standards of the American National Standards Institute (ANSI Section S14 1979, Type 1 of Type 2) to ensure that construction noise associated with the project component complies with applicable daytime and nighttime noise standards.
-Coordination with the Tribes and appropriate landowner(s) shall occur to allow opportunity for input in determining noise monitoring locations.
-If noise levels are still determined to exceed noise standards, temporary engineered acoustical barriers Significant and Unavoidable
+When construction activities are conducted within the distances outlined earlier (i.e., 1,850 feet and 5,830 feet from California receptors and 330 feet and 735 feet from Arizona receptors for daytime and nightime noise, respectively) relative to noise-sensitive uses in the project area, noise measurements shall be under the supervision of a qualified acoustical consultant at the nearest noise-sensitive land use relative to the construction activities with a sound level meter that meets the standards of the American National Standards Institute (ANSI Section S14 1979, Type 1 of Type 2) to ensure that construction and pightime and pig Coordination with the Tribes and appropriate landowner(s) shall occur to allow opportunity for input in determining noise monitoring locations.
+If noise levels are still determined to exceed noise standards, temporary engineered acoustical barriers shall be erected as close to the construction activities as feasible, breaking